alaminos/new-hex-converter/README.md

 # HEX/DEC CONVERTER

 This is hex/decimal converter that uses a new hexadecimal representation system.
-___

 ʘ I Ȥ Ӡ Я V И Ł Λ Ψ X Б Ç Ð Є Ғ

 ## Why new hex numerals

-The most widely used system uses same numbers that are used for decimal (0 to 9), and letters A, B, C, D, E, and F completing a total of 16 different symbols.
+The most widely spread system uses same numbers from the decimal we know (0 to 9), and letters A, B, C, D, E, and F completing a total of 16 different symbols.
 This may be good enough for whatever contexts hexadecimal numerals are used for, but I think a system that differed slightly from the decimal numerals and from latin alphabet would be more appealing and would facilitate an ulterior adoption of the hex numbers.
-___

 TL;DR: just for fun.

 ## Not exactly new